-Climate Lobbying Overview: BusinessEurope has predominantly opposed EU climate policy ambition since 2015, and, despite some increased positive communication concerning the transition of the energy mix in 2020-21, appears to continue to lobby against various aspects of increased climate policy stringency proposed under the EU Green Deal and the Fit for 55 package.
+Climate Lobbying Overview: BusinessEurope has predominantly actively opposed EU climate policy ambition since 2018 and appears to continue to lobby against various aspects of increased climate policy stringency proposed under the EU Green Deal and the Fit for 55 package.

 Top-line Messaging on Climate Policy: BusinessEurope appears to be supportive in its top-line messaging on climate policy, albeit with major exceptions.
 It has stated support for net-zero emissions in the EU, but in 2020-21 regularly associated this with a timeline of “around mid-century”, rather than by 2050 specifically, in position papers, leadership messaging and organizational messaging.
 In 2022-23, BusinessEurope regularly emphasized the risk of deindustrialization in relation to the EU Green Deal, for example, in a letter to the EU Environment Council Chair in February 2023.
 The association has consistently stressed the burdens on industry and the risks of unilateral action stemming from European climate policy in 2018-23, for example, in a position paper in November 2022 and a newsletter in December 2022, although it did broadly advocate for a climate club based on a global carbon floor price and international standardization.
 BusinessEurope supports the UN Paris Agreement but has consistently stressed the ambition gap between the EU’s Nationally Determined Contribution and other countries, in a November 2022 position paper it stated that] the EU should only increase its NDC on the condition that other major emitters also increase their targets.